Skip to main content

 4. Download or copy the Certificate (public key for JWT validation)

-2. Configure the SDK
+2. Configure CasdoorIntegration

 endpoint="https://your-casdoor-instance.com",